woozzu/woozzu.github.io/research/nir.md

   <source src="{{ site.url }}/research/img/nir/results/fence/1/ours_f.mp4" type="video/mp4">
 </video>
 </div>
 **Figure 6.** Comparison of fence removal methods on real images.
-We collected the baseline results from [here](https://alex04072000.github.io/ObstructionRemoval/).
-Thus, we do not have video results.
+We used the baseline results reproduced by [this](https://alex04072000.github.io/ObstructionRemoval/), where video results are not available.
 Note that the gray pixels in the fence layer of Liu et al. indicate empty, which is same as the black pixels in our result.

 Application 4: Rain Removal